IndoorAdventurer/personal-obsidian-plugins/fitness-tracker-vincent/README.md

 1. **Set Tracking**: Check off completed sets as you finish them
 2. **Weight/Reps Updates**: Modify weights or reps on the fly—changes automatically sync to your exercise notes
 3. **Personal Comments**: View your saved form cues and reminders for each exercise
-4. **Progress Notes**: Add notes about how the workout went for future reference (e.g. "Went well.
-Should go up 1 kg next time.")
+4. **Progress Notes**: Add notes about how the workout went for future reference

+### After Your Workout

+Once completed, the workout interface transforms into a summary table showing all your completed sets, weights, and reps for easy review.

 ### Exercise Notes Features